LeetLLM

 Decoder loopruns masked self-attention, loss, checkpoint, and generationmissing causal mask or trusting loss without sampling

 That middle row matters.
 GPT-2 BPE can emit IDs anywhere in a 50k vocabulary.
-Our tiny lab still only activates subset of those IDs, so we remap active token IDs into contiguous local IDs like 0..17484.
+Our tiny lab still only activates a subset of those IDs, so we remap active token IDs into contiguous local IDs like 0..17484.
 Same subword tokenization.
-Much smaller embedding table and output head.
+Smaller tied embedding/output matrix.

 Runnable lab